 10. They’re always lying

 Engineers will sometimes say something is “impossible.”
 They’re lying.
 Nothing in engineering is impossible if you set your mind to it.
 The Wright Brothers never thought that flying across the Atlantic was impossible!
 Assume a software engineer is always deceiving you and act accordingly.
 So when you hear terms like “technical debt” or “working from home,” you’ll be ready to call their bluff.

 There you have it.
 My Ten-Step Plan for Working With Engineers.
 Print this out and hang it in your workspace (consider keeping it hidden from view).
 If you follow my plan, you too can become a great product manager (if not one of the three greatest3.
 It’s that simple.

 If it’s not blindingly obvious by now, you should do exactly none of these things.
 Even the most conscientious PMs are occasionally guilty of less extreme infractions in each of these categories.
 I certainly am.
 Strive for the opposite and chances are you’ll succeed as a PM.
 Or at the very least, you’ll have engineering co-workers who’ll want you to.

 - Never commit without them

 - Trust them

-- Always bring the donuts
+- (And finally…) Always bring the donuts

 This essay is derived from an ignite talk I gave at How to Build Great Products: Insights on April 12, 2013 in San Francisco.
 Here are the slides from that talk:

-Special thanks to: Anand Rangarajan, Andrew Oplinger, Dylan Salisbury, Jordanna Chord, Joseph Smarr, Mike Carrato, Patrick Doyle, Philip Tucker, and Summer Norton.
+Special thanks to: Anand Rangarajan, Andrew Oplinger, Dylan Salisbury, Jordanna Chord, Joseph Smarr, Mike Carrato, Patrick Doyle, Philip Tucker, and Summer Bundy.
 They are all engineers.
 I got them to participate by convincing them my list would be tongue-in-cheek.
 Yet another example of how I can get engineers to do what I want, and why I am one of the three greatest product managers of all time.